SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 Thanks to the on_... actions, you can implement your own functions quickly and easily.
 Flashing via the web installer and then adopting the device in Home Assistant is sufficient to use the pure basic functionalities.

+Detected touch events are visualized by short LED signals.
+A short touch on one of the touch surfaces switches the respective relay.
+Swipe, long and multi-touch events can be implemented using the on_... actions, for example.
+Alternatively, you can also react to swipe and multi-touch via the binary sensors in Home Assistant automations.

 ## Web Installer
 You can find the Webinstaller on the Project-Page:
 https://smarthomeyourself.de/sonoff-tx